Click on Links for More information About Each Plane

 (1957 - 1967)

-CL-44 Gen. -- Flying Tigers acquired the first turbine-powered air-freighter placed in service when it purchased a $55-million fleet of Canadair CL-44s in 1961.
-The CL44's unique swing-tail design permitted straight-in loading of up to 65,000 pounds of freight.
-It cruised at 375 miles per hour over a range of 3,000 miles
+Flying Tigers acquired the first turbine-powered air-freighter placed in service when it purchased a $55-million fleet of Canadair CL-44s in 1961.
+With four Rolls Royce engines that developed 5,700 horsepower, it cruised at 375 miles per hour, carrying up to 60,000 pounds of cargo over a range of 3,000 miles.
+A true airfreighted with a unique swing-tail design, the CL-44 permitted the straight-in loading of freight no other plane could carry.

 (1961 - 1969)